 Ever wondered how the world’s best employers become…well, the best?

-Find out how Canva and Eventbrite are using employee onboarding software for truly extraordinary results.
+Be inspired by the likes of Canva, Eventbrite, oOh!media, Medibank, and Scentre Group, who are using employee onboarding software for truly extraordinary results.

 You’ve probably heard of the companies mentioned in this article.
 You may even know about their extraordinary company cultures, and that they are all considered great places to work.
 But what really happens behind the scenes when they score that talented new recruit?

 Let us show you how each of these incredible companies is using employee onboarding software to create best-in-class, people-centric onboarding experiences.
-Then we'll do some post-game analysis and find out what makes the onboarding experience at these two leading tech companies truly outstanding.
+Then we’ll do some post-game analysis and find out what makes the onboarding experience at these five different companies truly outstanding.